PyWPS/presentation/intro.rst

 What is PyWPS
 -------------

-    * PyWPS is implementation of `OGC Web Processing Service <http://opengeospatial.org/standards/wps>`_ standard in `Python <http://python.org>`_ programming language
+    * PyWPS is an implementation of the `Web Processing Service standard`_ from the `Open Geospatial Consortium`_.
+PyWPS is written in `Python`_
-    * The project started at spring 2006
+    * Started in spring 2006
-    * It supports all tools available in Python for geospatial operations
+    * Supports all tools available in Python for geospatial operations
     * http://pywps.org

-What is PyWPS *NOT*
+What PyWPS is *NOT*
 -------------------

-    * It's not complicated
+    * complicated
-    * It has no client side
+    * a client
-    * It has no GUI
+    * a GUI
-    * It has no processes pre-installated
+    * a server with pre-installed processes

 Organisation
 ------------

-    * PyWPS has `Project steering committee <http://pywps.org/development/psc.html>`_ - currently 5 members
+    * PyWPS has `Project Steering Committee`_ - currently 5 members
     * PSC sets the roadmap, sets technical standards, release schedule, code review, ...
     * Monthly meetings (IRC)